Integration patterns

 • Process valid rows even when other rows fail validation.

-• On retry, replay only the rows that failed or were interrupted-use the same idempotency keys.
+• On retry, replay only the rows that failed or were interrupted, using the same idempotency keys.

 Password-protected links